-Orange Raspberry French Toast Roll-Ups with cream cheese are not only perfect for breakfast and brunch, but they are perfect for dessert too!
-If you are a French toast lover try these easy-to-make fruit-filled roll-ups.
+Orange Raspberry French Toast Roll-Ups with cream cheese are not only perfect for breakfast and brunch but also for dessert!
+If you love French toast, try these easy fruity breakfast roll-ups.
 You may never go back to a flat piece of French toast again.

 simply delicious and impressive

-This is definitely a fun way to serve French toast.
-What makes this French toast recipe so tasty is the classic pairing of orange and raspberry flavors with a cream cheese filling.
-Plus the orange sugar coating makes these over the top so good.
-Trust me on this, do not avoid this last step of rolling the just fried bread rolls in this tasty sugar concoction.
+This is a fun way to serve French toast.
+What makes this best-ever French toast recipe so tasty is the pairing of fresh raspberries with an orange marmalade cream cheese filling plus the orange sugar coating makes these over the top so good.
+Trust me, do not avoid this last step of rolling the fried bread rolls in this tasty sugar concoction.

 The perfect party food

-Are you looking for something to serve for brunch, a slumber party, holiday breakfast?
-These tasty roll-ups are a real crowd pleaser and look so fancy stacked on a big platter.
+Are you looking for something to serve for Sunday brunch, a slumber party, or a holiday breakfast?
+These tasty stuffed French toast rolls are a real crowd-pleaser and look so fancy stacked on a big platter.

 What is French Toast?

-This a pan-fried bread that has been soaked in a milk and egg batter then fried in butter, this is and usually served with maple syrup.
-You may also heard it called “egg bread.”
+This pan-fried bread is soaked in a milk and egg batter and then fried in butter; this is usually served with maple syrup.
+You may also have heard this called "egg bread."

 Did you know the Romans ate French toast in the 4th century?
-They called this Pan Dulcis and it was made with eggs and milk.
+They called this Pan Dulcis, made with eggs and milk.

-In France, this dish is referred to as “lost bread”, or pain perdu.
-The lost bread means using stale bread, so this is a good way to make use of older bread.
+This dish is called "lost bread," or pain perdu in France.
+The lost bread means using stale bread, so this is an excellent way to use older bread.

-- Bread – I like the larger slices such as Orowheat white bread
+- Bread - I like the larger slices such as Orowheat white sandwich bread

 - Cream Cheese